-The ratification of the selection, by the Audit Committee of our Board of Directors, of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2021 (Proposal 2) is considered routine under applicable rules.
+The ratification of the selection, by the Audit Committee of our Board of Directors, of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2022 (Proposal 2) is considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected to exist in connection with Proposal 2.
-The election of directors (Proposal 1), the non-binding and advisory resolution approving the compensation of our named executive officers (Proposal 3) and the non-binding and advisory resolution on the frequency of the advisory shareholder vote on the compensation of our named executive officers (Proposal 4) are each considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal 1, Proposal 3 or Proposal 4.
+The election of directors (Proposal 1) and the non-binding and advisory resolution approving the compensation of our named executive officers (Proposal 3) are each considered non-routine under applicable rules.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal 1 or Proposal 3.